matthew-robertson/Useful_things/I Learned Something Today/Vim.md

 1. `:b` will go to the specific buffer, using a buffer number or a partial filename
 1. `:b#` will go to the alternate buffer (probably the previous one)
 1. `vim -p 'grep -ril test .'` will open up all the results of grep in different vim tabs. `-O` will instead open them as vertical splits. `-o` will do horizontal.
 1. `:wincmd` lets you move windows around.
-Of note: `vim -o 1 2 3 -c "wincmd H"` will open three horizontal splits, and resize the leftmost to be a fullheight vertical split (giving you one your preferred format).
+Of note: `vim -o 1 2 3 -c "wincmd H"` will open three horizontal splits, and re-size the leftmost to be a full-height vertical split (giving you one your preferred format).

 ## Windows
 1. `ctrl+w v` will vertically split, opening a new window, duplicating the current file.